This Costco pot roast is very convenient but small and fatty!

 During the winter I like to have a few quick and convenient comfort meals in my freezer for nights where I feel like hibernating at home and not cooking!
-The Costco 44th Street Beef Pot Roast is a perfect convenient, comfort meal.
+The Costco 44th Street Beef Pot Roast seems like a great convenient comfort meal.

-This is SO convenient!
-Basically all you do is pop the pot roast in an oven safe dish and heat it up in the oven.
-You can even boil or microwave the pot roast if you prefer.
-I froze my pot roast are purchasing it and defrost it in the fridge overnight prior to cooking it.
-The only thing that took a little time for me was scooping out the little chunks of fat.
-It’s a very convenient dinner option!
+This pot roast is so convenient!
+Basically all you do is pop the pot roast in an oven-safe dish and heat it up in the oven.
+You also even boil or microwave the pot roast if you prefer.
+The only thing that took a little time for me was scooping out the little chunks of fat that come in the package with the pot roast and gravy.

-¼ of the pot roast is 240 calories, 15 grams of fat, one gram of sugar, one gram of carbohydrates, 25 grams of protein and 500mg of sodium.
-An entire pot roast is only 960 calories.
-I ate about a quarter or a third when we had it and would say it definitely filled me up.
-The ingredients states it contains wheat, soy and milk so it’s not gluten or dairy-free.
+One-quarter of the pot roast contains 240 calories, 15 grams of fat, one gram of sugar, one gram of carbohydrates, 25 grams of protein and 500 milligrams of sodium.
+An entire pot roast only contains 960 calories, but again, they’re not very big!

 I think I’ll buy the Costco 44th Street Slow Braised Beef Pot Roast In Rich Gravy when it’s on sale and probably once a year!
-I think it tastes great and is so convenient!
-If I didn’t have a husband who could eat an entire one himself I might consider buying it more often but it’s a little expensive when not on sale and I could probably buy a larger one to make myself at home for less.
+The part that’s not fatty tastes great and is so convenient!

 Have you tried this?
 What are your thoughts on it?